The Herbs

 Pour boiling water to just dampen all of the herbs.
 (This step is optional but helps to draw out the beneficial properties of the herbs)

-Fill the rest of the jar (or the entire jar if not using hot water too) with glycerine and stir with a clean spoon.
+Fill the rest of the jar (or the entire jar if not using hot water too) with

 Put the lid on the jar.